-As a multi-disciplinary teaching artist, Ylvia works with a wide array of mediums: sculpture with Clay, wax and fabric (soft sculpture), painting, and textile art such as working with fabric and yarn.
+As a multi-disciplinary visual teaching artist, Ylvia works with a wide array of mediums: sculpture with Clay, wax and fabric (soft sculpture), painting, and textile art such as working with fabric and yarn.
 Ylvia also gives new insights to nature, people and shapes in her photography.
 Her studio is always filled with music she loves, and you will discover that she is a singer, dancer, and musician as well.
 Her greatest passion is ‘making lace’, which is a centuries-old technique of creating handmade lace.
 The skills required to master this art have been handed down from generation to generation.
-A decade ago she began creating one-of-a-kind pieces of wearable art in this age old tradition.
+She began creating one-of-a-kind pieces of wearable art in this age old tradition.
 She has modernized the look but stayed true to the techniques she perfected on her own.
 The result is a beautiful collection celebrating this unique fusion.

 Her life in the United States took her to Business Accounting school in Philadelphia.